Jökulsárlón: Boat tours on the glacier lake

 The company Jökulsárlón ehf now employs about 30 seasonal employees.
 For the past few years, the company has carried 60,000 to 70,000 passengers annually; since the first commercial boat tour, about 900,000 tourists have taken the excursion.

 Services

-Jökulsárlón provides visitors with free parking and restrooms.
 There are park rangers working in the area all year round.
 During the summer months park rangers offer free educational walks for park visitors.